xmorera/xmorera.github.io/2024/meeting-agenda-smartsheet.md

 8. Make time for Q&A
 Even with a structured agenda, it’s important to leave some room for questions or open discussion toward the end of the meeting, which gives participants the opportunity to bring up concerns or insights that may not have been covered but are still relevant to the meeting’s objective.

-Once you have defined the items outline above, you can now work on the agenda.
+Once you have defined the items outlined above, you can now work on the agenda.

 ## Essential Elements of a Meeting Agenda
 Every meeting agenda should include: